formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 **Key Features:**

 * **Form Builder Excellence:** Wufoo's form builder stands out with its user-friendly drag-and-drop interface, enabling users to create surveys effortlessly.
-* **Customizable Themes:** Tailor the look of your surveys with Wufoo's customizable themes, ensuring a cohesive and branded survey experience.
+* **Customizable Themes:** Tailor the look of your surveys with Wufoo's customisable themes, ensuring a cohesive and branded survey experience.
 * **Secure Data Collection:** Wufoo takes data security seriously, providing secure and encrypted data collection to safeguard sensitive information.
-* **Integration Capabilities:** Seamlessly integrate Wufoo with your favorite apps and tools to enhance your surveying experience.
+* **Integration Capabilities:** Seamlessly integrate Wufoo with your favourite apps and tools to enhance your surveying experience.

 **Pricing:** Wufoo offers flexible pricing plans to suit various needs:

 * **Free Plan:** Ideal for beginners, offering basic features and limited form entries at no cost.
 * **Starter Plan:** Unlock more features and increase form entries with the Starter Plan, catering to small to medium-sized teams.
 * **Professional Plan:** Enjoy advanced features, increased form entries, and priority support with the Professional Plan.
-* **Advanced Plan:** Tailored solutions for larger organizations, providing extensive features, customization options, and dedicated support.
+* **Advanced Plan:** Tailored solutions for larger organisations, providing extensive features, customisation options, and dedicated support.

-**User Rating and Review:**
+**Capterra User Rating and Review:**

-* **User Rating: 4.6/5 based on 1200+ reviews.**
+* **User Rating: 4.4/5**
-* **User Review:** "Wufoo has been helpful for our survey needs.
-The intuitive interface and variety of themes make survey creation a breeze.
-The pricing is fair, and the customer support is top-notch.
-Highly recommended!" – Wufoo User
+* **User Review:** "Ease of use, Simple to Embed on a Website, Simple to customise.
+Love the integrations."

+**The Pricing Consideration**

-**The Pricing Consideration**While exploring these alternatives, it's important to consider pricing as a crucial factor in your decision-making process.
+While exploring these alternatives, it's important to consider pricing as a crucial factor in your decision-making process.
 Assess your budget, team size, and specific feature requirements to find the perfect fit for your surveying needs.
 These alternatives present innovative solutions tailored to different preferences and objectives.
 Dive into the details, explore free trials, and find the SurveyMonkey alternative that aligns best with your unique requirements.

 Your opinions matter to us!
 Have you tried any of these alternatives?
 Are there other platforms you believe deserve a spot on this list?
 Share your thoughts, experiences, and questions in the comments below.